NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/completed-lists.md

 ---
-name: Completed Lists
+name: Master Pull Request
 about: This is for your master pull request to merge your master into this repo.
-title: sg2366
+title: Put your UCID as the title(replace this text)
-labels: question
+labels: Submitting Master Branch
 assignees: ''

 ---

 You need to make a pull request and add the link to the pull request to this issue when you submit.

-PULL REQUEST LINK:

-UCID:sg2366